dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/zapier.md

 ![zapier project id](../images/zapier_project_id.png)

 You can find your project ID on your project's settings page.
+Click "Show advanced settings" to show your project ID.

 ![screendoor project id](../images/project_id.png)